tyconsulting/CloudNaming-Module/pipeline-examples/pipelines/README.md

 ### azure-pipelines-demo-2.yaml

-* Install CloudNaming module from Public PowerShell Gallery repo.
+* Install CloudNaming module from Public PowerShell Gallery repository.
 * Uses a custom configuration file from the `config` folder.
 * Generate multiple resource names in one command (advanced scenario)